Beyond the Ground Truth: Enhanced Supervision for Image Restoration: Experiments

 \subsection{Experimental Settings}

-\paragraph{Implementation Details} For the supervision enhancement framework, we adopt OSEDiff~\citep{wu2024one} as the super-resolution network.
+\paragraph{Implementation details} For the supervision enhancement framework, we adopt OSEDiff~\citep{wu2024one} as the super-resolution network.
 We generate three super-resolved ground truth variants using scaling factors of 2, 3, and 4.
 The number of predefined masks, B, for constructing the final mask is set to 25.
 Both the mask coefficient prediction network $g$ and the output refinement network (ORNet) are built using NAFBlocks, following the architectural design of NAFNet~\citep{chen2022simple}.
 Specifically, $g$ consists of 4 NAFBlocks and 2 FC layers, while ORNet is built as a U-Net architecture of 4 encoder blocks, 1 middle block, and 4 decoder blocks.
 Finally, the weighting parameter $\lambda$ used in our refinement formulation is set to 0.3 during evaluation.
-A detailed description of how $\lambda$ is applied, along with additional evaluation results for different $\lambda$ values, is provided in the Appendix. \paragraph{Training Details} We train two core networks: the mask coefficient prediction network $g$ and ORNet, using a combined dataset of GoPro~\citep{nah2017deep} and SIDD~\citep{abdelhamed2018high}.
+A detailed description of how $\lambda$ is applied, along with additional evaluation results for different $\lambda$ values, is provided in the Appendix.

+\paragraph{Training details} We train two core networks: the mask coefficient prediction network $g$ and ORNet, using a combined dataset of GoPro~\citep{nah2017deep} and SIDD~\citep{abdelhamed2018high}.
 Both $g$ and ORNet are trained for 100$K$ iterations with a batch size of 8, using random $512 \times 512$ crops.
 AdamW~\citep{loshchilov2018decoupled} optimizer with cosine annealing learning rate scheduler is used.
 The initial learning rate is $1 \times 10^{-4}$ for $g$, and $3 \times 10^{-4}$ for ORNet.
 The parameter $\lambda$ is uniformly sampled from $[0, 1]$ during training to support learning of diverse enhancement levels.

-\paragraph{Evaluation Setup} We evaluate models under two regimes: in-distribution (ID) and out-of-distribution (OOD).
+\paragraph{Evaluation setup} We evaluate models under two regimes: in-distribution (ID) and out-of-distribution (OOD).
 The ID regime corresponds to standard setups using the provided GT images, whereas the OOD regime is constructed by applying synthetic degradations (\eg blur, noise) to test robustness.

 In the ID setting, the provided GT images are suboptimal.
 This limits the reliability of standard reference-based metrics such as PSNR, SSIM, and LPIPS~\citep{zhang2018unreasonable}, which measure pixel- or feature-level similarity to these imperfect GTs.
 A higher PSNR against such GTs does not necessarily indicate better restoration, and outputs that surpass the GT quality may even receive lower scores.
 To mitigate this limitation, ~\citet{chen2025toward} introduced A-FINE, an adaptive fidelity–naturalness evaluator.
 Although reference-based, it provides a more comprehensive assessment than traditional similarity metrics; therefore, we measure A-FINE between the original GT and the model output.
 Nevertheless, we mainly report no-reference perceptual metrics—MUSIQ~\citep{ke2021musiq}, MANIQA~\citep{yang2022maniqa}, TOPIQ~\citep{chen2024topiq}, LIQE~\citep{zhang2023blind}—as well as two recent VLM-based IQA measures (VisualQuality-R1~\citep{wu2025visualquality}, Q-Insight~\citep{li2025q}), which better align with human perception.